pageboard/pagecut/README.md

   by prosemirror to render that internal model into a DOM view.

 * Resolvers
-  Return synchronously and/or asynchronously a block from a url or from a dom node.
+  Return synchronously or asynchronously a block from a url or from a DOM node.

 * Modifiers
   Change a block or its rendered attributes on the fly.